Sexy primes

-In number theory, sexy primes are prime numbers that differ from each other by 6.
+In number theory, sexy primes are prime numbers that differ from another prime by 6.
 For example, the numbers 5 and 11 are a pair of sexy primes, because both are prime and $11 - 5 = 6$.

 The term "sexy prime" is a pun stemming from the Latin word for six: sex.

+If p + 2 or p + 4 (where p is the lower prime) is also prime, then the sexy prime is part of a prime triplet.

+Sexy prime conjecture

+Unsolved problem in mathematics: Are there infinitely many sexy primes?

+The sexy prime conjecture is a weaker analogue of the twin prime conjecture.
+It asserts that there exist infinitely many pairs of prime numbers that differ by 6, known as sexy primes.